davidsamueljones/COMP2211-SEG-AdDashboard/README.md

 Currently a user of the system is able to see all key metrics as total statistics and as a graph.
 Other functionality the application supports includes:
 * Upload a new campaign
 * Select from a list of already uploaded campaigns
-* Create custom graph, x and y axis name
+* Create custom graph, configure background colour, title, x and y axis name
 * Customise line name, colour, thickness
 * Add multiple lines on a single graph
 * Filter data by age, income, context, gender, date range